openshift/enhancements/README.md

 community, but require consensus from domain specific project maintainers in order to implement and accept into the release.

-For an overview of the whole project, see [ROADMAP.md](./ROADMAP.md)
+For an overview of the whole project, see [the roadmap](ROADMAP.md).
+For a quick-start, FAQ, and template references, see [the guidelines](guidelines/README.md).

 ## Is My Thing an Enhancement?